blockchyp/blockchyp-java/README.md

 We designed this SDK to work out of the box with no special configuration for those developers who never read this (most developers, we assume), but there are a few recommended best practices for production use.

 By default, the Java SDK communicates with terminals without SSL or TLS.
+(Gateway communication is always TLS.)
 The reason for this is that BlockChyp terminals run on private networks where the standard root certificate authorities cannot be used and it's difficult, if not impossible, to add new root CA's in Java programmatically.
 We recommend you install our terminal root CA as a trusted CA and turn https on in your client.
-In order to provide some extra protection in situations where developers choose not to do this, the SDK uses transient credentials when communicating with terminals.
+In order to provide some extra protection in situations where developers choose not to do this, the SDK uses transient credentials when communicating with terminals in order to prevent exposing real merchant credentials.

+##### BlockChyp Root Certificate For Private Terminal Networks:
 ```
 -----BEGIN CERTIFICATE-----
 MIIFAjCCAuqgAwIBAgIBATANBgkqhkiG9w0BAQsFADAgMR4wHAYDVQQDDBVCbG9j